springernature/frontend-playbook/accessibility/introduction.md

 #### Tools

-A breakdown of the tools we recommend for testing accessibility, including assistive technology, can be found on the Playbook [Accessibility tools](tools.md) page.
+A breakdown of the tools we recommend for testing accessibility, including assistive technology, can be found on the Playbook's [popular accessibility tools](01-popular-tools.md) page.